 The organ staff and guest organists perform 30-minute recitals in the Tabernacle from 12:00 noon to 12:30 p.m. & 2:00 p.m. to 2:30 p.m.
 Monday through Saturday.
 Sunday recitals will be performed from 2:00 p.m. to 2:30 p.m. in the Tabernacle.

-The impressive pipe organ is a symbol of the importance Latter-day Saints place on worshipping God through music.
+The impressive pipe organ symbolizes the importance Latter-day Saints place on worshipping God through music.
 The Tabernacle organ has an interesting history.
 President Brigham Young asked Joseph Harris Ridges, who was born and raised near an organ factory in England, to build the first Tabernacle organ.
 Suitable timber was located and brought by volunteers from the Parowan and Pine Valley mountains, 300 miles south of Salt Lake City.
 In the beginning, the organ was powered by hand-pumped bellows, later by water power, and today by electricity.
 With improved techniques in organ construction, the instrument has been renovated and enlarged several times.
-Now comprising 11,623 pipes, the organ has 206 sets of pipes (ranks) of voices, and the console has 5 manuals, or keyboards.
+Now comprising 11,623 pipes, the organ has 206 sets of pipes (ranks) of voices, and the console has 5 manuals or keyboards.
 The Tabernacle organ is considered to be one of the finest organs in the world.

 The organ in the Conference Center was built in 2000-2003 by Schoenstein & Co. of San Francisco.
 This organ of the American Romantic style employs a symphonic tonal approach with the richness and warmth characteristic of English instruments.
-Although designed primarily to provide colorful and varied accompaniment, the organ also renders the solo repetoire beautifully.
+Although designed primarily to provide colorful and varied accompaniment, the organ also renders the solo repertoire beautifully.
 A five-manual console controls the 7,708 pipes of its 130 ranks, which are spread across seven divisions.

 The West…just as it was!
 Step back in time with a visit to This Is The Place Heritage Park.
-The non-profit This Is The Place Foundation manages Utah’s premier living history attraction, our historic 450-acre Utah state Park.
+The non-profit This Is The Place Foundation manages Utah’s premier living history attraction, our historic 450-acre Utah State Park.
 Our mission is to preserve and promote the heritage and history of Utah.
 You’ll find it alive in storied accounts of the settlement of the West, told by our knowledgeable interpreters in a setting of original and replica historic homes.
 You’ll also see artisans and interpreters demonstrate 19th Century frontier life in a working environment.
-While you look on, the blacksmith explains his trade while he creates items used elsewhere in the Village and the furniture-maker turns ordinary wood into a masterpiece!
+While you look on, the blacksmith explains his trade while he creates items used elsewhere in the Village, and the furniture maker turns ordinary wood into a masterpiece!

 A lively variety of domestic skills are demonstrated in Village homes.
 You can watch wool being carded and spun into yarn that will be colored with a kaleidoscope of dyes made from native plants, many grown right here at the Park.
-At another historic building, candles are being dipped layer-by-layer over a small open fire in the back yard and quilting demonstrations are sure to leave you warm at heart!
+At another historic building, candles are being dipped layer-by-layer over a small open fire in the backyard, and quilting demonstrations are sure to leave you warm at heart!

 A visit to the Park is not a tour of historic artifacts behind velvet ropes and glass, but a true experience of life as it was in the early days of the West.
 The Native American Village offers a window to a world long since gone, where members of Utah’s indigenous tribes interpret the history of their native people.
 You can also enjoy the Park from the comfort of one of our three replica trains and see and hear the history of the settlement, or simply spend the day walking the quiet streets on your own.